DCPUTeam/DCPUToolchain/docs/sources/modules/writing.rst

         :noindex:

         The queue of current interrupts that are yet to be handled.
         You can not modify the interrupt queue.
+Queue messages are access via the array operator; the only supported field access is for the "enabled" field.

         .. code-block:: lua

-            a = #cpu.irq;           -- Get the total number of interrupts. a = cpu.irq[1];         -- Get the first interrupt in the queue.
+            a = #cpu.irq;           -- Get the total number of interrupts. a = cpu.irq[1];         -- Get the first interrupt in the queue. b = cpu.irq.enabled;    -- Get whether the queue is enabled.

+        .. py:attribute:: enabled
+            :noindex:

+            Whether or not the interrupt queue is currently enabled.

     .. py:function:: disassemble(address)
         :noindex: